PepsiCo (PEP)

 14. Is Now The Time To Buy PepsiCo?

-PepsiCo’s business quality ultimately falls short of our standards.
-To kick things off, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
+PepsiCo isn’t a terrible business, but it doesn’t pass our bar.
+To begin with, its revenue growth was uninspiring over the last three years, and analysts don’t see anything changing over the next 12 months.
 And while its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its shrinking sales volumes suggest it’ll need to change its strategy to succeed.
-On top of that, its declining operating margin shows the business has become less efficient.
+On top of that, its projected EPS for the next year is lacking.

-PepsiCo’s P/E ratio based on the next 12 months is 17.4x.
+PepsiCo’s P/E ratio based on the next 12 months is 18.1x.
 While this valuation is fair, the upside isn’t great compared to the potential downside.
-We're fairly confident there are better stocks to buy right now.
+We're fairly confident there are better investments elsewhere.